pin3da/dotfiles/scripts/rhythmbox/README.md

-Script to remove the duplicates in the rhythmbox music.
+Script to remove the duplicate songs in rhythmbox.

 I wrote this code to play around javascript and nodejs, i hope it would be useful for someone besides me.